prscX/react-native-file-type/README.md

 of the buffer.

 [sindresorhus/file-type](https://github.com/sindresorhus/file-type):
-fileType(buffer) API, expects a buffer of binary file data in order to determine it's meta data.
+fileType(buffer) API, accepts a buffer of binary file data in order to determine it's meta data.
 Please find below usage for the same:

 ```